Barkha/apache-pinot-workshops/GettingStartedBatch/README.md

 ```sh
 cd examples/batch
 ```
 You will notice that there are several folders here.
-Let's navigate to the gethubEvents folder:
+Let's navigate to the githubEvents folder:
 ```sh
 cd githubEvents
 ```